 - 2.2 Grants for Creation of Capital assets: Grants for creation of capital assets, as a concept, was introduced in the FRBM Act through the amendment in 2012.
-The Act defines grants for creation of capital assets as grants in aid given by the Central Government to state governments, autonomous bodies, local bodies and other scheme implementing agencies for creation of capital assets which are owned by these entities.
+The Act defines grants for creation of capital assets as grants-in-aid given by the Central Government to state governments, autonomous bodies, local bodies and other scheme implementing agencies for creation of capital assets which are owned by these entities.
 These grants are relevant for the projection of the effective revenue deficit, which has been defined under the Act as the difference between revenue deficit as defined under the Act and grants for creation of capital assets.
 Effective Revenue Deficit signifies that amount of capital receipts that are being used for actual consumption expenditure of the Government.
 The Government is mandated to eliminate the effective revenue deficit and keep it at that level in the future.
 It is therefore essential that the expenditure of the Government in form of the grants for creation of capital assets is projected separately. - 2.3 Major programmes:- Outlays for major programmes are another key determinant in the medium term expenditure projections of the Government.
 Normally, major programmes are designed and implemented to achieve a major public policy objective of the Government and any change in the scope or implementation modalities of the programme can have major impact on public finances.
-It is, therefore, essential that any medium term view of expenditure commitment of the Government factors in the expected changes in the programme implementation or new expenditure commitments arising out of fresh programmes. - 2.4 While formulating the MTEF statement information on expenditure commitments on salaries (including grants-in-aid for salries) and pensions, grants-in-aid for creation of capital assets, major programme, interest payment, defence expenditure and major subsidies etc and other commitments of Government, will be considered. - 2.5 The MTEF is to be laid in the session next to one in which the budget has been presented, which would normally be the Monsoon Session.
-In pursuance of FRBM Act, 2003, Medium Term Expenditure Framework was laid in the Monsoon Session of 2012.
+It is, therefore, essential that any medium term view of expenditure commitment of the Government factors in the expected changes in the programme implementation or new expenditure commitments arising out of fresh programmes. - 2.4 While formulating the MTEF Statement information on expenditure commitments on salaries (including grants-in-aid for salaries) and pensions, grants-in-aid for creation of capital assets, major programme, interest payment, defense expenditure and major subsidies etc. and other commitments of Government, will be considered. - 2.5 As required amended FRBM Act, 2003 and the Rules framed thereunder, the MTEF is to be laid in the Session next to one in which the budget has been presented, which would normally be the Monsoon Session.
+In pursuance of this requirement, last year, the Medium Term Expenditure Framework was laid in the Monsoon Session of 2013.
+However, year 2014 being the year of General Elections for Lok Sabha, General budget for the year 2014-15 was presented on 10th July, 2014 and as required under the Act, MTEF for the year 2014 will be laid before both Houses of Parliament in the Winter Session i.e. Session next to one in which the General budget has been presented.